-- 5.2.4 Due to COVID-19 and governmental restrictions, no licenced events took place during the period June 2020 to July 2021. - 5.2.5 The number of reported crimes has decreased over the past year.
+The number of reported crimes has decreased over the past year from an average of 23.4 crimes per month to 19.8 per month this year.
 Violence & Sexual Offences and Anti-social behaviour is the category with the largest number of crimes reported.